 The Ingredients

-Everything was easy to find except the smoked ham hocks.
+The first time I made this recipe, everything was easy to find except the smoked ham hocks.
 I ended up going with fresh ham shanks from the meat counter.
+Now I keep an eye out and pick up a couple of packages whenever I run across them (this recipe needs 4 smoked hocks or 2 fresh).

 I’ve always used canned beans when I make soup, so I really wanted to try using dried beans this time.
 I’m not the best planner and remembering to soak the beans the night before I want soup could be a challenge for me.
 However, the 2-hour boil-and-soak method listed in this recipe was definitely something I could handle.